wix-incubator/wix-react-tools/docs/class-decor/middleware.md

 Middlewares applied to base classes can wrap methods of classes inheriting from them.

-notes:
+## alternative: `before` and `after`
- - middlewares are expensive.
-If you only need to hook / manipulate a method's input or output, use the much more performant `before` / `after` hooks instead.
+ - middlewares are simple but expensive.
+If you only need to hook / manipulate a method's input or output, use `before` / `after` hooks instead:
+    - by using `before` and `after` instead of `middleware` you will get a shallower call stack, better performance and better debugablity
  - middlewares are only effective for synchronous methods.
 A purely a-synchronous method should be wrapped by hooking into its callback aregument or returned Promise/Stream/Iterator (using `before` or `after`, respectively).

 ## API